metagov/daostar/DAOIPs/daoip-3.md

 ### For DAOs: attestationIssuers and issuerURI

-All DAOs conforming to DAOIP-## MUST implement the `attestationIssuers` field as part of `daoURI`. `attestationIssuers`is an array of attestation endpoints (see “Attestation Endpoints”, below) hosted by service providers trusted by the DAO to issue attestations on their behalf.
+All DAOs conforming to DAOIP-3 MUST implement the `attestationIssuers` field as part of `daoURI`. `attestationIssuers`is an array of attestation endpoints (see “Attestation Endpoints”, below) hosted by service providers trusted by the DAO to issue attestations on their behalf.

 ```json
 {